Pain Advocacy Obstacles

 There plenty of culpability to go around on both sides of the aisle, meanwhile patients, caregivers and families suffer.

-Pain is an unpleasant complex subject for everyone, but this is a conversation that must be had by society as a whole, otherwise millions of acute and chronic pain patients will be left to suffer needlessly if the “status quo” prevails.
+Pain is an unpleasant complex subject for everyone, but this is a conversation that must be had by society as a whole, otherwise millions of acute, chronic and intractable pain patients will be left to suffer needlessly if the “status quo” prevails.

 A Call to Action